-The Autohive Jira integration connects your Jira projects with Autohive’s automation platform, enabling:
+The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

-• Issue management - Create, update, transition, and search issues across all your Jira projects
+• Full issue lifecycle management - Create, retrieve, update, delete, search, transition, and bulk-create issues across all your Jira projects

-• Project discovery - List and inspect projects, issue types, priorities, and statuses
+• Project discovery - List and inspect projects, components, versions, issue types, priorities, statuses, and status categories

-• Sprint and board operations - Access active sprints, board configurations, and sprint-level issue lists
+• Sprint and board operations - Access boards, sprints, backlog and board issues, and move issues between sprints

 Install the integration